ajwarnick/ajwarnick.github.io/src/work/thetransmutationoffleshtogold/index.md

 # color: ''

 description:
-  short: ""
+  short: "A stack of $100 dollar bills equal to the $162,510,000, the profits for Correction Corporation of America for 2017"
-  long: ""
+  long: "A stack of $100 dollar bills equal to the $162,510,000, the profits for Correction Corporation of America for 2017"

-dimensions_sort: "2000"
+dimensions_sort: "110592"
-dimensions: 'Dimensions Variable '
+dimensions: 'Dimensions Variable'

 available: true
-price: ""
+price: "NFS"

 # collaborators:
 #   - {